 Canada.
 The great white north.
 Lumberjack country.
 Call it what you will, our northern neighbor offers all kinds of career opportunities.

-Geographic proximity, cultural similarities and generous mandated leave and benefits can make Canada a very attractive place to work.
+Geographic proximity, cultural similarities, and generous mandated leave and benefits can make Canada a very attractive place to work.
 But how to get started?
-How do you write a Canadian resume and is different from an American one?
+How do you write a Canadian resume and is it different from an American one?

 We’ve got the answers.
 This guide will help you learn everything you need to know about Canadian resume format.
 And by the time you’re done, you’ll have a resume that’s more Canadian than moose, maple leaves and Medicare.

 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

 Sample resume made with our builder—See more resume samples here.

 And when you’re done “poutine” all your skills and experience into a Canadian style resume we’ve got lots of other career advice too.